About this Blog

 Handtools:

 Power tools have their place and I use them for milling.
-But as a hobbyist I can opt to take more time and enjoy the process - without the noise and dust.
+But my preference is to use hand tools and enjoy the process - without so much noise and dust.
 I use Western and Japanese hand tools depending on the wood and the task but sometimes I make my own tools.
 I inherited traditional American tools and have reclaimed them from "genuine antique" status to "serviceable" status.
 Travels in Japan long ago exposed me to that world of woodworking and toolmaking perfection and I have been trying to learn more about it ever since.

 Materials: